Let me read to your kids

 D&D has quickly become my favorite hobby since I started playing regularly with a group of friends in June 2018.
 That was the first time I assumed the role as Dungeon Master, or game leader, and we started (as many do since its publication) with the D&D Starter Set and published adventure The Lost Mines of Phandelver.
 This adventure starts a group of players (no more than five) on a quest to aid a dwarven man named Gundren Rockseeker in delivering a wagon of supplies to a small mining town called Phandalin.
 When things go awry, the adventurers have to use all their skills in combat, magic, and problem solving to find their employer - and survive!

-I'll start you and your party with the basics of character creation, simplified for new players by using pre-built characters.
+Using Zoom, I'll start you and your party with the basics of character creation, simplified for new players by using pre-built characters.
 This way all the hard work is done for your - you just need to come up with a name and a personality!
 Then, as you become more comfortable with the game mechanics, I can show you how to modify, enhance, and develop your character or start a new one from scratch!
 You'll learn the basics of combat mechanics, rolling dice and adding modifiers, dabble as much as your comfortable with role playing, and with any luck, you'll want to keep playing on your own with your own group of adventurers.

 I'm also willing to offer one-on-one tutorials for folks who'd like to take their own turn in the DM's chair.
 I'll share tips and resources I've found over the years that have helped me develop into the storyteller I am today.
 With any luck, you'll have your own weekly game with friends and family started in no time!
+All you need is a computer or device with a good camera, a strong enough internet connection, some headphones (if playing alone), pencil and paper, and the drive for adventure!

 If interested, please fill out the form on my Contact Page.
 After we've been in touch, please fill out the survey at the link below about starting our game together.
 Or if I've already performed services for you, please use the Venmo or PayPal links below for payment.